Advent Wreath Prayers - Advent Candle

 The real indication to me is to see their faces.
 When they argue, you won't believe the hard look on their faces.
 They can be very bitter.
 They hardly ever smile.
 They don't seem to me a very happy bunch.

-And yet, for all their dedication and commitment to getting the best liturgy in their churches every week, and only this kind of music and no other, many are an atrocious example of true Christianity in every other way, by their worldly lives, their hate-filled hearts, their gossip, and especially their hypocritical spirit of pride and arrogance.
+And yet, for all their dedication and commitment to getting the best liturgy in their churches every week, and only this kind of music and no other, many are an atrocious example of true Christianity in every other way, by their worldly lives, their hate-filled hearts, their lying and gossip mouths, their lustful desires, and their hypocritical spirit of pride and arrogance.

-Yes, I know there are many good people among traditionalist churches, schools, organizations, and families, whether christian or catholic.
+Yes, I know there are many good people in christian churches, schools, organizations, and families.
+Many who want to faithfully keep praise-worthy traditions.

-But some of them remind me of why Jesus attacked the traditions and doctrines of the Pharisees, where they "strain the gnat, but swallow the camel."
+But let us be reminded that Jesus attacked the unworthy traditions and doctrines of the Pharisees, where they "strain out the gnat, but swallow the camel."

-And they killed him while he was on the very mission to save them from such diabolical blindness and hardness of heart.
+Yes, they killed him while he was on the very mission to save even them from such diabolical blindness and hardness of heart.

 And the reason Jesus fought to the death on this point?
 To save the good people - many of them in those organizations and churches - from the control, the example, and the spiritually poisonous doctrines of the hypocritical priests, scribes, lawyers, and pharisees.